BenjaminSivac/Projects_2022/DataCamp/AirbnbMarket/AirbnbMarket.md

 <img src="AirbnbMarket_files/figure-gfm/stats-1.png" style="display: block; margin: auto;" />
 We can with point and box plots combined observe the distribution of prices across boroughs and type of rooms that are listed.
-It also shows labels for the most common listings by each borough.
+It also shows labels for the most commonly listed neighborhoods by each borough.
 Homes and apartments are close to being twice as expensive as private rooms, and probably three times as expensive than shared rooms.
 Manhattan is clearly the most expensive across each housing type with the average